lextm/jekyll-theme-chirpy/_posts/2023/2023-4-7-the-rough-history-of-iis-httpplatformhandler.md

 While this was a big step forward, soon people discovered the difficulty to extend the excitement to other programming languages.
 For example, wfastcgi was developed by Microsoft Python team in 2012 to enable FastCGI support for Python. iisnode was developed by Tomasz Janczuk initially in 2012 to enable FastCGI support for Node.js, and later handed over to Microsoft Azure team.

-But the FastCGI approach isn't sustainable, and the story for Ruby, Go, Java, and many more was undone.
+But the FastCGI approach isn't sustainable, as the Azure team cannot create and maintain more to integrate Ruby, Go, Java, and many more languages with FastCGI.

 ## The Reverse Proxy Disadvantages

-Clearly an alternative is to run those non Microsoft technologies on their own application servers, and then IIS/ARR can sit in front as reverse proxy.
-The popularity of nginx proved that approach for long, but it comes with its own disadvantages,
+A clear alternative at that time was to run those non-Microsoft technologies on their own application servers, and then IIS/ARR can sit in front as reverse proxy.
+The popularity of nginx proved the feasibility for long, but this approach comes with its own disadvantages,

 1. The application server is usually running on its own, so you should not expect it to work in your familiar application pool pattern that from time to time the processes are recycled.
+   > Note that language specific tools like pm2 for Node.js can help here.
-1. You need complex reverse proxy rules to be defined on IIS side, so that traffic can be properly forwarded to the application server.
+1. You need complex reverse proxy rules to be defined on IIS side to ensure traffic can be properly forwarded to the application server.
 1. You need to predetermine the port for your application server.
 It's not a big deal for your own server which just hosts one or two web apps this way, but what about an enterprise server with hundreds of web apps?
 It's not easy to manage the port numbers.

 ## The Magical HttpPlatformHandler

-The experience of building FastCGI and ARR gave Microsoft developers enough experience on both sides of the coin, so they came back with a very smart idea and implemented a new component called HttpPlatformHandler.
+Building up FastCGI and ARR gave Microsoft developers enough experience on both sides of the coin, so they came back with a very smart idea and implemented a new component called HttpPlatformHandler.

-In general it works as a reverse proxy between IIS and your application server, but it hooks up the reverse proxy rules itself and also determines which port to use.
-Then all you need is to specify which process should be called with what arguments to launch the application server process.
-After such simple configuration, this module spins out the application server on demand and recycle it whenever needed.
-The port number to use is either passed as one of the arguments or via an environment variable.
+It seems to work just like a reverse proxy between IIS and your application server, but the reverse proxy rules and port numbers are managed automatically and transparent.
+And all you need to configure is:

+1. Which process should be called with, and
+2. What are the right arguments to launch the application server process.

+Once configuration is done, this module spins out the application server on demand and recycle it whenever needed.

+> The port number in use can be either passed as one of the arguments or via an environment variable, so that your application server knows which port it should hook to.

-The simplicity of this design makes the module a great success, as you no longer need any specific FastCGI bits or ISAPI modules.
-All you need is just the very simple HttpPlatformHandler configuration snippet and it works for almost all modern web stacks.
+The simplicity of this design makes the module a great success, as you no longer need any language specific FastCGI bits or ISAPI modules.
+HttpPlatformHandler configuration is rather simple and it works for almost all modern web stacks.

-Initially this was used by Microsoft Azure Websites to host Java web apps, and later released as a separate download for IIS in 2015.
+This was first used by Microsoft Azure Websites to host Java web apps, and soon released as a separate download for all IIS users in 2015.

 ## The Mist of ASP.NET Core Module

-Naturally when Microsoft designed ASP.NET Core, HttpPlatformHandler was chosen to be the integration point.
+When Microsoft designed ASP.NET Core, HttpPlatformHandler was naturally chosen to be the integration point.
 However, the more features ported from ASP.NET 4.x, the more gaps identified that HttpPlatformHandler cannot fulfill all the needs.

-ASP.NET 4.x has so tight an integration mode with IIS (if you read about the integrated pipeline), that a dedicated IIS module must be developed upon HttpPlatformHandler to support most of the features and enable a smooth migration path.
-Of course, this new module is now known as ASP.NET Core module for IIS.
+ASP.NET 4.x has so tight integration with IIS (if you read about the integrated pipeline) that a dedicated IIS module must be developed to replace HttpPlatformHandler in order to support most of the unique features and enable a smooth migration path.
+Now you know this new module as ASP.NET Core module for IIS.

 Almost all misinformation today can be traced back to [this announcement made by the ASP.NET Core team on GitHub](https://github.com/aspnet/IISIntegration/issues/105).
-Readers without knowing the entire background or reading the announcement carefully can easily assume that they shouldn't use HttpPlatformHandler, but switch to ASP.NET Core module.
-But you can see how wrong that assumption is.
-Author of the original announcement later clarified that the announcement was not meant to discourage HttpPlatformHandler usage, but to inform the community about the new module in [this comment](https://github.com/aspnet/IISIntegration/issues/1454#issuecomment-425472537),
+Readers without knowing the entire story or reading the announcement carefully can easily assume that they shouldn't use HttpPlatformHandler in all cases but switch to ASP.NET Core module.
+You can see how wrong that assumption is.
+Author of the original announcement later clarified that the announcement was not meant to discourage overall HttpPlatformHandler usage, but to inform just the ASP.NET Core community about the new ASP.NET Core module in [this comment](https://github.com/aspnet/IISIntegration/issues/1454#issuecomment-425472537),

 > "HttpPlatformHandler was only replaced by ANCM for ASP.NET Core apps, it is still maintained for other uses.
 You're welcome to use ANCM for other applications but we don't document or support that scenario, you would need to reverse engineer it from here."